NBA Rumors: Brook Lopez Says Bucks Made All Right Offseason Moves ‘Except For Signing’ Robin Lopez

 “I thought we made all of the right moves… pretty much.,” Lopez said.
 “Except for signing Robin.
 I don’t know about that one.
 (Laughs) We’ll see how that goes.”

 Of course, Brook Lopez is just joking that signing Robin Lopez is a bad move for the Bucks.
-The twin brothers may have some few clashes in the years they played against each other, but that doesn’t necessarily mean that they don’t have a good relationship off the court.
+The twin brothers may have had some clashes in the years they played against each other, but that doesn’t necessarily mean that they don’t have a good relationship off the court.
 Brook said he’s excited to reunite with Robin and added that their mother is very happy to see both of her sons playing together for her hometown team.

 “It’s going to be fun,” Lopez said.
 “I know my mom is going to be all about it.
 She was born in Milwaukee and grew up there for a few years.
 Now, she’s going to be an official Milwaukee resident again.
 She’ll be there all season long, watching our games.”